dchandak99/TextGraphs-2020/README.md

 # ChiSquareX at TextGraphs 2020 Shared Task: Leveraging Pretrained Language Models for Explanation Regeneration

-This is our attempt of the shared task on **Multi-Hop Inference for Explanation Regeneration** at the [TextGraphs-14 workshop](https://sites.google.com/view/textgraphs2020), part of Coling 2020.
+This is our attempt of the shared task on **Multi-Hop Inference for Explanation Regeneration** at the [TextGraphs-14 workshop](https://sites.google.com/view/textgraphs2020), part of the Coling 2020 conference.

 ## Authors: Aditya Girish Pawate, Devansh Chandak, Varun Madhavan